Shelter - New Home Construction

 We can make this work!

-• It starts with donors and sponsors providing critical funding to help us build these desperately needed homes.
+• It starts with donors and sponsors providing critical funding to help communities build these desperately needed homes.

-• It continues with suppliers willing to provide their materials and labour at charitable rates, and the government recognising their contributions.
+• It continues with suppliers willing to provide their materials and labour at charitable rates, shippers willing to help get the material to the community, and the government recognising their contributions.

 • It takes shape with communities asking for homes to be built for their citizens.